klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 enables a very high memory bandwidth for the CPU, even 20% better than what the AMD EPYC 4 generation offers per socket (but not as much as the Intel Sapphire Rapids MAX chips that incorporate a small amount of GPU-style memory in the package) while still offering a high memory capacity.
-Pre-release material claims up to 512 GB per CPU, but this number has to be taken with a grain of salt as it does not correspond to the available memory modules that can be found in catalogues of memory providers in early 2023.

 The Grace Hopper superchip provides two types of external connections.
 There are a number of regular PCIe connections that come from the CPU die.
 They can be used to attach, e.g., network